848dkn/SLE777/README.md

   theme_minimal()
 ```

-###2.6 Comparison of Over and Under Represented Protein Sequence k-mers (3-5) in E. coli and Mycoplasma hyopneumoniae
 #### Input: The "calculate_kmers" function determines k-mer frequencies (k=3, 4, 5) within the protein sequences.
 A k-mer represents a substring of length k extracted from the sequence.
 The function identified all possible k-mers and calculated their frequencies using the "table()" function.
 K-mer frequencies are computed for Mycoplasma hyopneumoniae and E. coli protein sequences, resulting in 3-mer, 4-mer, and 5-mer frequency tables.
 To identify over- and under-represented k-mers, the tables are sorted in decreasing and increasing order, yielding the top 10 k-mers for each category.
 #### Output: The top 10 over- and under-represented k-mers for both organisms are listed, and a bar plot of E. coli and Mycoplasma hyopneumoniae compares these top and bottom k-mers for both species.